Rawrshak/Rawrshak-Improvement-Proposals/RIP-3 Nft Bank/RIP-3 Nft Bank.md

 -   hashPassword internal function which creates a hash of the given password string.

 #### BankStorage.sol
+Inherits:
+-    OwnableUpgradeable which guarantees that only the Bank contract can call its functions.

 Mappings:
 -   mapping(address contractAddress => mapping(uint256 tokenId => uint256 tokenAmount)) itemBalances